 - Use a website such as Vistaprint or Mixbook to design and print less expensive invites.

-- Look for thermography invitations that mimic the look of engraved ones but at a lower cost.
+- Look for thermography invitations, whose raised words mimic the look of engraved ones but at a lower cost.

 4. Invite only those you truly love

 This is a tough one.
 Once you start inviting some people, you start to feel obligated to invite others.
 However, limiting your invite list is one of the best ways to lower your overall wedding cost.